ishan3350/DigitalOceanSnapshotHourlyAutomation/README.md

 You need to execute snapshot_automation.php file every minute or whatever frequency you like.

-I recommend using cron frequency of 10 minutes because for larger droplets it may take sometime to create snapshot.
+I recommend using cron frequency of 10 minutes or every hour because for larger droplets it may take sometime to create snapshot.

 ###### Source: